-We have audited the accompanying consolidated balance sheets of TransAKT Ltd. and its subsidiaries (the "Company") as of December 31, 2013 and 2012, and the related consolidated statements of operations and comprehensive income (loss), change in shareholders' equity, , and cash flows for the years then ended.
+We have audited the accompanying consolidated balance sheets of TransAKT Ltd. and its subsidiaries (the "Company") as of December 31, 2015, and the related consolidated statements of operations and comprehensive income (loss), change in shareholders' deficit, and cash flows for the years then ended.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audit.